luyadev/luya/modules/crawler/README.md

 ## Crawler Settings

-Set the language in your html markup
+Set the language in your html markup.

 ```html
 <html lang="<?= Yii::$app->composition->language; ?>">
 ```

-Partial ignore a content from the crawler:
+Partially ignore a content from the crawler:

 ```html
 <div>